maplibre/martin/README-main.md

     test-legacy            # Run all tests using tde oldest supported version of the database test-unit *ARGS        # Run Rust unit and doc tests (cargo test) test-int               # Run integration tests
-    coverage FORMAT='html' # Run code coverage on tests and save its output in the coverage directory.
+    bless                  # Run integration tests and save its output as the new expected output coverage FORMAT='html' # Run code coverage on tests and save its output in the coverage directory.
 Parameter could be html or lcov. docker-build           # Build martin docker image
     docker-run *ARGS       # Build and run martin docker image